 Chapter 7 bankruptcy doesn’t reorganize company debt.
 It’s a “liquidation” bankruptcy that shuts down a business in a transparent manner.
 Once filed, the Chapter 7 bankruptcy trustee appointed to administer the case investigates and inventories business property.
 The trustee then liquidates (sells) the assets and distributes the proceeds to creditors as required by the priority payment bankruptcy rules.

 By contrast, an income-generating company with an ability to pay some but not all bills will file for Chapter 11.
 Chapter 11 allows the business to restructure debt payment and even reduce debt so that the company can remain open.
-Filing for Chapter 11 is usually cost-prohibitive, but special rules for small businesses have opened the door to more small businesses affected by the coronavirus (COVID-19) outbreak, allowing companies to remain open using Chapter 11 bankruptcy, Subdivision V.
+Filing for Chapter 11 is usually cost-prohibitive, but special rules for small businesses have opened the door to more small businesses affected by the coronavirus (COVID-19) outbreak, allowing companies to remain open using Chapter 11, Subchapter V.

-Learn more about Chapter 11, Sub V in How Chapter 11 Bankruptcy Can Help Small Businesses During Coronavirus Outbreak.
+Learn more about Chapter 11, Subchapter V in How Chapter 11 Bankruptcy Can Help Small Businesses During Coronavirus Outbreak.

 Unfortunately, many small businesses closed due to COVID-19 won’t reopen along with the economy as hoped, and some owners will turn to Chapter 7 as a way to get rid of business debt.
 Many people don’t realize, however, that a defunct business isn’t entitled to a Chapter 7 discharge.
 So even after declaring Chapter 7, business debt remains, as well as any individual responsibility to pay the business debt (more below).